SRILSHUKLA/Adobe-India-Hackathon25/Challenge_1a/README.md

 ```

 ## Approach
-- **Text Extraction:** Uses PyMuPDF to extract text, font size, font flags, and position from each page.
+- **Text Extraction:** Uses PDFminer to extract text, font size, font flags, and position from each page.
 - **Title Detection:** Picks the largest, top-most, centered text on page 1.
 - **Heading Detection:** Clusters font sizes (KMeans) to assign H1/H2/H3, uses boldness/position heuristics.
 - **No Hardcoding:** All logic is dynamic and generalizes to any PDF.